 With the dog sitting in heel position, the handler commands the dog to stand.
 The handler pauses and then commands the dog to heel forward from the stand position.
 In the Advanced class, the handler may touch the dog, move forward to stand the dog and may pose the dog as in the show ring, then resume heel position while the dog stands in place.
-In the Excellent class, the handler may not touch the dog, or move forward to stand it.
+In the Excellent and Master classes, the handler may not touch the dog, or move forward to stand it.
 (Stationary exercise)

-116. HALT - Pivot Right - Forward
+116. HALT - Pivot Right - Forward (30-05-20)